Reno 101 / By Carol Wang / April 11, 2017

 (Above) Combined apartment renovation by Sweeten architect, Slavica.
 “After” photos: Emily Sidoti

 Apartment dwellers are known for their ability to make the most of small spaces.
 But there may come a time when even the most resourceful homeowner runs into challenges that only additional square footage can solve.
-(While one kid may fit in your walk-in closet, two is likely pushing it.)

 What do you do when you need more room?
 You can head for the suburbs, search for a larger apartment in another locale, or if you’re lucky, scoop up an adjacent apartment and hold onto everything you love about your current spot while enlarging your home footprint.
 Another enticing option is searching for a new combination opportunity in a new neighborhood with a large inventory of smaller apartments and a growing demand for family homes.